-3.5.20 Ring Power Up Control
+3.5.20 Ring Power Up Control (for ATX Power supply)

 This option lets you specify enable or disable external Modem Wake Up function.
 The function of power on through modem when system is off.

-To select "Enabled" .
+To select "Enabled".
 To let the system to enter the environment of DOS or Windows 95/98 OS before system is power off.
-As long as there are any message through the Modem to enter the System during system is power off.
+As long as there are any massage through the Modem to enter the System during system is power off.
 The system will enable power on function.

-3.5.21 Power Up by Alarm
+3.5.21 Power Up by Alarm (for ATX Power supply)